Reading time: 35 minutes

 2. More efficient use of resources (better strategy)

-Since you have a clear idea of what it will take to get a ‘yes’ from the prospect, you would be spending considerably less resources on nurturing.
+Since you have a clear idea of what it will take to get a ‘yes’ from the prospect, you would spend considerably fewer resources on nurturing.

-That is, a volunteer or an agent will spend less time contacting the same prospects.
-He won’t have to call multiple times.
-He will know exactly when to reach out to get a sale or a donation.
+That is, a volunteer or an agent will spend less time contacting the same prospects, won’t have to call multiple times, and will know exactly when to reach out for a sale or a donation.

-Here is an example of how Amazon uses segmentation to better understand their audience.
+Here is an example of how Amazon uses list segmentation to better understand its audience.

-However, since this segment doesn’t have a tendency to repeat purchases, it will also focus on ‘Entrepreneurs’ – probably as part of their long term growth strategy.
+However, since this segment doesn’t tend to repeat purchases, it will also focus on ‘Entrepreneurs’—probably as part of their long-term growth strategy.

 3. Understanding your audience better (more opportunities)

-Segmentation helps you understand your audience better (with hard research), and gives you insights that you would otherwise miss.
+List segmentation helps you understand your audience better (with hard research) and gives you insights you would otherwise miss.

 Let me give you another example here.
-BBC has well researched consumer segments (of six), that classifies their audience based on behavior that influences what content they consume.
+BBC has well-researched consumer segments (of six) that classify their audience based on behavior that influences what content they consume.

-They found that, the ‘Worldly Achievers’ and the ‘Culturally Curious’ have a higher chance of reading their content than others and decided to focus their efforts on them.
+They found that the ‘Worldly Achievers’ and the ‘Culturally Curious’ have a higher chance of reading their content than others, so they decided to focus their efforts on them.

 But hey, if you think this was ‘intuitive’, let me tell you a surprising number.
 The ‘Culturally Curious’ formed only 11% of the total population.

-Intuition will tell you that focusing on such a small number over others (say, the ‘Comfortable Mainstreamers’ = 18%), would not be a wise move.
+Intuition will tell you that focusing on a small number over others (say, the ‘Comfortable Mainstreamers’ = 18%) would be a mistake.

-However, because this segmentation takes into account behavioral data that ultimately ties to readership, they were able to uncover a hidden segment within their audience whom they could nurture better!
+However, because this list segmentation takes into account behavioral data that ultimately ties to the readership, they were able to uncover a hidden segment within their audience whom they could nurture better!

 That is, they may not necessarily work for you.